This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Some of the most popular forms of protein powder are sourced from whey, casein and bone broth, all of which are favored for their rich protein content, widespread availability and well-researched health benefits.

 However, if you’re following a vegan diet, there are plenty of plant-based, dairy-free protein powder options available as well.
-And not only do these vegan protein powders supply a good amount of protein in each and every serving to help you meet your needs, but many also boast other benefits as well, including enhanced heart health, a rich fiber content and improved blood sugar.
+Not only do these vegan protein powders supply a good amount of protein in each and every serving to help you meet your needs, but many also boast other benefits as well, including enhanced heart health, rich fiber content and improved blood sugar.

 So which supplements should you start stocking up on to increase your protein intake?
 Let’s take a look at a few of the top plant protein powder products out there to determine which one is right for you.

 Research shows that this vegan protein powder is easily digestible to ensure you’re really optimizing your protein intake and getting the most nutritional bang for your buck.
-(1) Hemp protein powder also stands out as one of the best plant-based protein powder options available because it contains a hearty dose of fiber to optimize digestive health and keep blood sugar under control.
-(2) Plus, it’s also high in heart-healthy omega-3 fatty acids, which have been shown to reduce inflammation, protect against neurodegenerative disorders and aid in weight management.
-(3)
+Hemp protein powder also stands out as one of the best plant-based protein powder options available because it contains a hearty dose of fiber to optimize digestive health and keep blood sugar under control.

 Pea protein powder has skyrocketed in popularity and is often dubbed the best vegan protein powder for bodybuilding thanks to its impressive nutrient profile, including its high-protein content.
 This powerful plant-based protein powder is made from the yellow split pea and is considered a complete protein, meaning it contains all of the essential amino acids that your body needs to function and thrive.